 - Organizational and technical requirements

-- How to demonstrate compliance with the critical infrastructure protection standards of the EU Cybersecurity Directive
+- How to demonstrate compliance with the critical infrastructure protection standards of the EU NIS Directive

 - How CyberX addresses key NISD areas including continuous asset and vulnerability management, threat monitoring, and incident response.